MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     const reservationBot = new ReservationBot(conversationState, dialog);
     ```

-    The in-memory storage layer is now provided by the `MemoryStorage` class, and we need to explicitly create a conversation state management object.
+    The in-memory storage layer is now provided by the `MemoryStorage` class, and you need to explicitly create a conversation state management object.

-    The dialog definition code has been moved to a `MainDialog` class that we'll define shortly.
-We'll also migrate the bot definition code into a `ReservationBot` class.
+    The dialog definition code has been moved to a `MainDialog` class that you'll define shortly. you'll also migrate the bot definition code into a `ReservationBot` class.

-1. Finally, we update the server's request handler to use the adapter to route activities to the bot.
+1. Finally, you update the server's request handler to use the adapter to route activities to the bot.

     ```javascript
     // Listen for incoming requests.